How To Create To Do Lists In WordPress

 Show Deadline

-If this option is enabled, you will be able to specify deadlines for your to-do items …
+Enabling this option (‘Yes’) lets you specify deadlines for to-do items …

 Show Progress